Overpowered by Funk

-"Overpowered by Funk" is a song by the Clash from their fifth album, Combat Rock.
+"Overpowered by Funk" is a song by the English rock band the Clash from their fifth studio album, Combat Rock (1982).

 The song features rapping vocals by graffiti artist Futura 2000, who had previously designed the sleeve for their "This Is Radio Clash" 7" single.
 Poly Mandell plays keyboard on this track.

 Writing, recording, and release

 When we came to the U.S., Mick stumbled upon a music shop in Brooklyn that carried the music of Grand Master Flash and the Furious Five, the Sugar Hill Gang...these groups were radically changing music and they changed everything for us.